nyusterndatabootcamp/book/data-mentality.md

 Projects are less structured than most things you'll run across in school.
 It's challenging, at first, to work with so little structure, but most students find that the freedom to develop their own projects is one of the most rewarding things they can do.

 **Exercise.**  Write down three project ideas.
 Don't overthink this, one or two lines each will do.

+**Exercise.**  For each idea, think about a graphic that you would like to create/see.
+What would it look like.
+What kind of data would you need to create that graphic.